mgganeshguptha-source/rag-chatbot/README.md

 2. The JSON should start with `{` and end with `}`
 3. Do not modify the JSON structure

+### Gemini API Overload Error
+**Error**: `503 UNAVAILABLE - The model is overloaded`

+**Solution**:
+- The application automatically retries up to 3 times with exponential backoff
+- If the error persists, wait a few moments and try again
+- The stable `gemini-1.5-flash` model is used for better reliability

 ## Development Roadmap

 ### Phase 1 (MVP) ✅